askopin/dates-comparison-problem/README.md

 Then we have the following imaginary timeline, each tick corresponds to six hours:
 ![image](images/timeline.png)

 In order to start counting days, we need to put the origin point on the line a.k.a. specify a timezone.
-Let's assume that our user starts in the UK
+Let's assume that our user starts in the UK.
 ![image](images/same_day_case.png)

 Then the first event ends at 6AM Jan 1st and the second one starts at 6PM the same day.
-But what if our user lives in New Zealand?
+But what if we consider a user who lives in New Zealand?

 ![image](images/different_days_case.png)
 Then the first event ends at 6PM Dec 31st and the second one starts at 6AM Jan 1st, so we should not chain them!

 And what if the first event takes place in London but the second one in Wellington?
-Should we split the chain while the customer changes flights somewhere in east Asia?
+Should we split the chain while the user changes flights somewhere in east Asia?

 ## Conclusion